S&P 500 closes slightly higher as stimulus hopes lift cyclical stocks

 But expectations have set a low bar.
 Analysts now see aggregate S&P 500 earnings for the April to June period having declined by 41.8% year-on-year, per Refinitiv.

-Coca-cola Co KO.N advanced after the beverage maker beat earnings estimates and said demand is improving.
+Coca-cola Co KO.N shares gained 2.3% after the beverage maker beat earnings estimates and said demand is improving.

-Defense industrial Lockheed Martin Corp LMT.N topped quarterly consensus estimates and raised its full-year profit and revenue estimates, sending its shares higher.
+Defense industrial Lockheed Martin Corp LMT.N topped quarterly consensus estimates and raised its full-year profit and revenue estimates, sending its shares up 2.6%.

-Tesla Inc TSLA.O retreated from Monday's record closing high after JPMorgan Chase downgraded the electric car maker's stock to "market perform."
+Tesla Inc TSLA.O fell 4.5%, retreating from Monday's record closing high after JPMorgan Chase downgraded the electric car maker's stock to "market perform."

-After the bell, United Airlines Holdings Inc UAL.O is expected to post results for a quarter that was particularly challenging for commercial air carriers.
+Advancing issues outnumbered declining ones on the NYSE by a 3.26-to-1 ratio; on Nasdaq, a 1.58-to-1 ratio favored advancers.

+The S&P 500 posted 44 new 52-week highs and no new lows; the Nasdaq Composite recorded 126 new highs and 14 new lows.

 S&P 500 is about 4% from it's Feb.19 record closehttps://tmsnrt.rs/2OIutm1